galaxyxone/ipfsStatViewer/readme.md

 - Goal Treemap with Dynamic Interactivity(zoom into file/parent file boxes to see into child files
 ![Screen Shot 2022-04-07 at 6 00 34 PM](https://user-images.githubusercontent.com/30084404/162333144-4d65b53f-0df5-49ec-bc11-40ea0bf78bc8.png)

-As as you have IPFS running, it should work without issue-

 ## License